Vahid80Ahmadi/SPOD-based-velocity-and-length-scales/README.md

 - The *license.txt* summarize the terms and conditions for *spod.m*.

+- Raw data will be provided upon request.

 - If you are using this code to calculate length and velocity scales, please kindly cite [1].

 - If you have any question, please do not hesitate to contact us via either of these emails.